-- Issuance of thematic notes on various ESG factors (observations and practices) to managers of portfolio funds, including one on the topic of “Human Rights Due Diligence” issued to circa 100 major managers of portfolio funds.
+- Issuance of thematic notes on various ESG factors (observations and practices) to managers ofportfolio funds, including one on the topic of “Human Rights Due Diligence” and another on ESGand Covid-19, issued to circa 100 major managers of portfolio funds.

 During the next reporting period Coller Capital plans to take the following measures:

-o Continue to enhance our engagement with suppliers and amend our risk assessmentprocesses as appropriate.
+- Continue to enhance our engagement with suppliers and amend our risk assessmentprocesses as appropriate.

-o Continue to apply existing processes when undertaking due diligence on prospective investment opportunities and to raise modern slavery and human trafficking risks with underlying managers, both within the firm’s annual ESG Survey (of underlying managers) and when analysing investment opportunities.
+- Continue to apply existing processes when undertaking due diligence on prospectiveinvestment opportunities and to raise modern slavery and human trafficking risks with underlying managers, both within the firm’s annual ESG Survey (of underlying managers) and when analysing investment opportunities.

 The Company is committed to continuing to take positive steps to prevent slavery and human trafficking in its business and supply chains.